amedeo463/PinScreen/README.md

   - libcurl4-openssl-dev
   - g++-x86-64-linux-gnu
   - g++-mingw-w64-x86-64-posix
+  - make

 Why these g++ cross-compilers in particular?
 Well...
 The list is going to grow a lot more in the future.

 ### Actually building the thing
-**Warning: I broke something in the p_misc::download() function, will fix later.
-Won't be able to build anything until I do.**

-Building with make is possible only for linux on x86-64 at the moment.
+Building is possible only for GNU/Linux on x86-64 at the moment.

 All you have to do is run `make` in the root of the repo.